BhaveshMukheja/portfolio/README.md

 # Personal Portfolio – Bhavesh Mukheja

 Welcome to my personal portfolio website!
-This is a fully responsive, performant, and modern web app built using [Next.js](https://nextjs.org/) and [Framer Motion](https://www.framer.com/motion/) with 3D experiences powered by [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/introduction).
+This is a fully performant, and modern web app built using [Next.js](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/) and [Framer Motion](https://www.framer.com/motion/) with 3D experiences powered by [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/introduction).
 It showcases my skills, projects, experience, and research in an interactive and aesthetic way.

 If you want to know me in short then - I am an AI Researcher and Web Developer, and forever Physicist and musician.
 I aim to bridge the gap between Physics and CS.

 ## Features

 - Smooth animations with Framer Motion
-- Interactive 3D elements with React Three Fiber
+- Interactive 3D elements with React Three Fiber (Like the 3D sphere.
+You can rotate it as you wish using mouse or touch)
 - EO-optimized and fast-loading (Lighthouse score 90+)
 - Modular and scalable codebase
 - Resume and Contact section included
 - Project carousel with rich media
 - Global loading logic using React Context
 - Custom loader until all animations and Dashboard isn't ready
+- Fun interactive elements like Terminal Component (Try it if you haven't yet)

 ---